Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

-It can be difficult to measure the efficacy of promotions.If we take a wider view of promotions and consider all advertising as some form of promotion it becomes even more difficult.
+It can be difficult to measure the efficacy of promotions.
+If we take a wider view of promotions and consider all advertising as some form of promotion it becomes even more difficult.
 Some clubs have began to eliminate many forms of promotion if they are unable to measure the outcomes.
 While this makes sense on some level, I don't go that far.
-Major Sports is unique in some ways because the brands tend to carry themselves when the team is performing well.
+Major Sport brands are unique in some ways because the brands tend to carry themselves when the team is performing well.
 However, you can't always be good.
 How do you reconcile these issues from the standpoint of promotions?
 This chapter will give a specific example of measuring the impact of a promotion and cover some of the nuance of this subject in the context of a club.

 Why do teams have promotions?
 Like all marketing techniques, promotions exist to increase sales.
 In sports, they are typically _a response to less anticipated demand than capacity_.
 However, this concept can be paradoxical.
 Promotions perform the best when the team is performing the best.
 If you were to take a multi-year point-of-view on marketing you would likely make different decisions than if you only look at it from a fiscal-year standpoint.
 There are also brand considerations.